-BY ROBERT E. SPATT, ESQ.
+By Robert E. Spatt, Esq.
 Peter Martelli, Esq.
-March 17, 2011
+February 17, 2012

-COPYRIGHT © 2011 ROBERT E. SPATT & PETER MARTELLI.
+COPYRIGHT © 2012 ROBERT E. SPATT & PETER MARTELLI.
 ALL RIGHTS RESERVED.
-SPECIAL THANKS TO JONATHAN STROM AND EMILY KINDLER (AND TO ANA NAVIA AND JENNIFER LEVITT WITH RESPECT TO PRIOR VERSIONS), ASSOCIATES AT SIMPSON THACHER & BARTLETT LLP, FOR THEIR INVALUABLE ASSISTANCE IN UPDATING THIS ARTICLE.
+SPECIAL THANKS TO JONATHAN STROM AND K. JONA LUNDBORG (AND TO EMILY KINDLER, ANA NAVIA AND JENNIFER LEVITT WITH RESPECT TO PRIOR VERSIONS), ASSOCIATES AT SIMPSON THACHER & BARTLETT LLP, FOR THEIR INVALUABLE ASSISTANCE IN UPDATING THIS ARTICLE.
 ALL OR PART OF THIS ARTICLE (OR EARLIER VERSIONS THEREOF) MAY HAVE BEEN OR BE USED IN OTHER MATERIALS PUBLISHED BY THE AUTHORS OR THEIR COLLEAGUES.
-A DOWNLOADABLE VERSION OF THIS ARTICLE CAN BE FOUND ON THE SIMPSON THACHER & BARTLETT LLP WEBSITE (WWW.STBLAW.COM/FOURRINGCIRCUS2011.PDF), ALONG WITH A MARKED VERSION SHOWING CHANGES FROM THE PRIOR "ROUND FOURTEEN" OF THIS ARTICLE (WWW.STBLAW.COM/FOURRINGUPDATES2011.PDF) TO FACILITATE THE IDENTIFICATION OF UPDATED DATA.
+A DOWNLOADABLE VERSION OF THIS ARTICLE CAN BE FOUND ON THE SIMPSON THACHER & BARTLETT LLP WEBSITE (WWW.STBLAW.COM/FOURRINGCIRCUS2012.PDF), ALONG WITH A MARKED VERSION SHOWING CHANGES FROM THE PRIOR "ROUND FIFTEEN" OF THIS ARTICLE (WWW.STBLAW.COM/FOURRINGUPDATES2012.PDF) TO FACILITATE THE IDENTIFICATION OF UPDATED DATA.

-THE FOUR RING CIRCUS - ROUND FIFTEEN; A FURTHER UPDATED VIEW OF THE MATING DANCE AMONG ANNOUNCED MERGER PARTNERS AND AN UNSOLICITED SECOND OR THIRD BIDDER
+THE FOUR RING CIRCUS - ROUND SIXTEEN; A FURTHER UPDATED VIEW OF THE MATING DANCE AMONG ANNOUNCED MERGER PARTNERS AND AN UNSOLICITED SECOND OR THIRD BIDDER

 Congratulatory handshakes and champagne toasts often accompany the execution and announcement of a merger agreement between a public company and its chosen merger partner.
 All too often, though, the celebration is premature.
 In the U.S., the incidence of unsolicited second and even third bidders surfacing after two companies have announced a definitive friendly merger agreement (or in the case of some foreign jurisdictions, a target-endorsed friendly offer) has become a standard execution risk of getting a deal done, and tends to reflect the ebb and flow of hostile acquisition activity.
-Such disruptive activity has been branded with its own jargon -- "deal-jumping."1 This article endeavors to provide a retrospective of deal-jump transactions, and certain deal mechanics and structures, which have helped to shape the current state of play in the market for corporate control.
+Such disruptive activity has been branded with its own jargon -- "deal-jumping."
+This article endeavors to provide a retrospective of deal-jump transactions, and certain deal mechanics and structures, which have helped to shape the current state of play in the market for corporate control.

-A list of some of the notable U.S. transactions (with increasingly important foreign dealjumps listed beginning on page 8) from 2004 through early 2011 (listed from later years to earlier years) in which a signed merger agreement (or in the case of certain foreign deals where there are no merger agreements, an endorsed or recommended bid) was disrupted (or attempted to be disrupted) by a second bidder includes:2
+A list of some of the notable U.S. transactions (with increasingly important foreign deal-jumps listed beginning on page 4) from 2008 through 2011 (listed from later years to earlier years) in which a signed merger agreement (or in the case of certain foreign deals where there are no merger agreements, an endorsed or recommended bid) was disrupted (or attempted to be disrupted) by a second bidder includes:2